Caiyun-AI/DCFormer/jax/README.md

 ## Introduction
 This directory contains our jax implementation of Dcoformer.
 Note that our state-of-the-art results reported in the paper were obtained by training the model on a large-scale TPU cluster.

 In addition, the code of this library is modified based on [google/MaxText](https://github.com/google/maxtext) (thanks to google for its contribution), and most of its parameters and functions are used.
-At the same time, for the sake of simplicity of the code, some that are not used in our article are also removed Function.
-For the use of other functions, please refer to the [google/MaxText](https://github.com/google/maxtext) library
+At the same time, for the sake of simplicity of the code, some that are not used in our article are also removed.
+For the using of more functions, please refer to the [google/MaxText](https://github.com/google/maxtext) library

 ## Environment
 ```plaintext